 The Pros of HTTP

-- Addressing – HTTP uses an advanced scheme of addressing that’s extremely user friendly.
-It assigns IP addresses with recognizable names.
-This enables them to be easily identified on the world wide web.
+- Advanced addressing – HTTP uses an advanced scheme of addressing that’s extremely user friendly.
+It assigns IoT devices IP addresses with recognizable names.
+This enables them to be easily identified on the web.
 This is wildly different from the standard IP address, which is just a series of numbers.

-- The capability of processing large amounts of data – HTTP can process extremely large quantities of data.
-This makes it an invaluable IoT protocol within the world of manufacturing and 3D printing.
+- Processing power – HTTP can process extremely large quantities of data.
+This makes it an invaluable IoT protocol within the world of data-heavy applications like communication or insurance.

 - Flexibility – HTTP has the capability to download extensions or plugins when required, such as Flash players.